A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Results

-The Rossler system models the ribbon-like folding of taffy that occurs when a taffy pulling machine runs \cite{Rössler+1983+788+801}.
+The R\"{o}ssler system models the ribbon-like folding of taffy that occurs when a taffy pulling machine runs \cite{Rössler+1983+788+801}.
 This system experiences a period-doubling route to chaos, in which its periodicity gradually increases as its control parameter varies until it mimics chaotic behavior \cite{hilborn2006}.
-The differentials $d\dot{X}/dt$, $d\dot{Y}/dt$, and $d\dot{Y}/dt$ indicate changes in horizontal and vertical oscillatory behavior, and nonlinearity in the system over time.
-Integrating these differentials and choosing three control parameter values $\vA = \{ a, b, c \}$ defines the state space $\Big( \dot{X}, \dot{Y}, \dot{Z} \Big) \subset \vR^3$.
+The differentials $dX/dt$, $dY/dt$, and $dZ/dt$ indicate changes in horizontal and vertical oscillatory behavior, and nonlinearity in the system over time.
+Integrating these differentials and choosing three control parameter values $\vA = \{ a, b, c \}$ defines the state space $\Big( X,Y,Z \Big) \subset \vR^3$.
 The parameters in $\vA$ control the linear stability, baseline drift, and chaoticity of the system, respectively.
-The Rossler system is modeled as follows.
+The R\"{o}ssler system is modeled as follows.

 For this experiment, we follow similar parametric choices as those used by G\"{u}zel, Munch, and Khasawneh~\cite{10.1063/5.0102421}.
 That is, we fix $b=2$ and $c=4$, and vary $a$ between 200 evenly-spaced values on $[0.37,0.42]$.
-Then the state space is given by $\Big( \dot{X}(a,t), \dot{Y}(a,t), \dot{Z}(a,t) \Big)$, where one of its trajectories is denoted as $\vx_a(\vT) = \{ \vx_a(t_0), \dots, \vx_a(t_{T-1}) \}$.
+Then the state space is given by $\Big( X(a,t), Y(a,t), Z(a,t) \Big)$, where one of its trajectories is denoted as $\vx_a(\vT) = \{ \vx_a(t_0), \dots, \vx_a(t_{T-1}) \}$.
 We fix $\vT =\{ 0, 1/15, \dots, 1000 \}$.
 We compute the average exponents over 30 pairs of trajectories.
 For each pair of trajectories $\{ \vx_a(\vT), \vy_a(\vT) \}$, we define the initial conditions as $\vx_a(t_0) = (-0.4, 0.6, 1) + \mathcal{N}(0,0.001)$ and $\vy_a(t_0) = \vx_a(t_0) + \mathcal{N}(0,0.0001)$, and the resulting trajectories by $\vx_a^{d,\sigma}(\vT) = \vx_a^d(\vT) + \mathcal{N}(0, \sigma \cdot \gamma_d)$ and $\vy_a^{d,\sigma}(\vT) = \vy_a^d(\vT) + \mathcal{N}(0, \sigma \cdot \omega_d)$, where $\gamma_d$ and $\omega_d$ are the standard deviations of the $d$-th dimension of $\vx_a(\vT)$ and $\vy_a(\vT)$, respectively, for $d = 1, 2, 3$.
 We set $\sigma = \{ 0, 0.0015, 0.0025 \}$, $\text{epslist} = \{ 0, 0.001, \dots, 0.5 \}$, and fit $\betaexp$ and $\lambda$ to $\epsilon = [0,0.15]$ and $t = [0,100]$, respectively.